Patents Information: Everything You Need to Know

 Included in the non-provisional patent application will be the Utility Patent Application Transmittal Form, a transmittal letter, the required fees, the Application Data Sheet, details specific to your claim(s), illustrations, an Oath or Declaration, and other documentation depending on the type of invention.

 If you need help with learning more about patents, or how to file for patent protection, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.